 Secondly, even the best results with 100x zoom on the S20 Ultra are remarkably blurry, and all the computational photography hacks in the world won't help 100x digital zoom from a 4x optical lens look remotely presentable.
 Anything up to about 30x proves to be the S20 Ultra’s sweet spot, but you won’t want to push your luck much further beyond that.

 Previous Galaxy S flagships were always weakest when capturing Live Focus shallow depth-of-field portraits.
-However, the S20 Ultra has improved ten-fold in that regard, and although Apple can still claim the portrait crown in many respects, Samsung is giving the iPhone maker a run for its money.
+However, even with some of the weaknesses noted above, the S20 Ultra has improved in that regard.
+Apple can still claim the portrait crown, but some of our portrait comparisons put Samsung in a better light.

 The S20 Ultra manages to avoid the hazy warmth of the iPhone 11 Pro Max’s version of this scene, though it also doesn’t do quite as nice a job of exposing the darker regions of the frame and the details within, like the texture of my jacket and scarf.
 Still, I’d argue the S20 Ultra captured the more realistic photo here, even if it’s not necessarily the best — and that’s a massive step up from portrait mode in Samsung’s prior phones.